Strategic Learning and Trading in Broker-Mediated Markets: The broker

 The broker assumes a model where the informed trader's trading flow is driven by his private signal.
 More precisely, she assumes that the informed trader executes the strategy \eqref{eq:01_informed_strategy_feedback_form}, so she assumes the parametric form

 for deterministic functions $z_i(t)$ for $i=0,1,2$.

 However, the broker does not observe $\alpha$, nor can she construct the filter $\hat\nuB_t$ because the innovation process requires knowledge of $\alpha$.
 Thus, the broker replaces the signal $\alpha$ in \eqref{eq: assumption broker} with an estimate $\hat\alpha$.
 Below, Section \ref{sec: main model} assumes that the broker employs midprices to construct this estimate and in Section \ref{sec: alternatives} the broker employs the trading speed of the informed trader as the source of information.
+One of our main results follows from comparing the performance of these two approaches.